 |Admin and contract management||£0.10||£0.09||£0.00||£0.21||£0.15||£0.15||£0.04|

-The cost of collection has decreased from £114.6m in 2015/16 to £88.2m in 2016/17.
-This represents 2.2% of the total licence fee revenue collected (£3.8 billion) in 2016/17.
+The cost of collection has increased from £82.2m in 2016/17 to £101m in 2017/18.
+This represents 2.6% of the total licence fee revenue collected (£3.8 billion) in 2017/18.
+Accounting adjustments had the effect of reducing collection costs by £19.8m in 16/17.
 As shown in the TV Licensing Costs of Collection chart above, the costs of collection covers call centres, field force, detection and over the counter services, communications including reminders and information campaigns, postage and administration and contract management.

 Figures on licence fee revenue by area aren’t available, as it isn’t necessary to generate this type of information for the purpose of issuing licences, and licence fee collection and enforcement.
 Please see the About TV Licensing section for information on licence fee revenue.